-Butterflies need a habitat that is sheltered from the wind, has plenty of sun, and contains plants with nectar, colour, and scent all season.
+BUTTERFLIES NEED HABITAT that is sheltered from the wind, has plenty of sun, and contains plants with nectar, colour, and scent all season.
 Our meadow is sheltered by rows of coniferous trees to the west and northeast.
-Wildflowers such as Black-eyed Susans, Lupines, Comfrey, Joe Pye-weed, Oxeye Daisies, Queen Anne’s Lace, Vetch, Wild Parsnip, and Phlox have been planted to attract certain butterflies such as Common Sulphurs and Black Swallowtails.
+Wildflowers, such as Black-eyed Susans, Many-leaved Lupines, Comfrey, Joe Pye-weed, Oxeye Daisies, Queen Anne’s Lace, vetches, Wild Parsnip, and Phlox have been planted to attract certain butterflies such as Common Sulphurs and Black Swallowtails.
 A variety of larval host plants like birch trees and grasses are close by.
 Of course, bees and wasps also feed on the nectar in summer, and birds feed on the seeds in winter.

 It’s difficult to plant wildflowers in a grassy field.
 Although a “natural” method seems to be to just scatter a variety of seeds, very few species can become established in the thick mat of roots that grasses form.

 Another method is to dig through the sod, making a hole at least a half a metre in diameter, then plant seedlings or mature plants in the space.

 Because we intended to plant a large area with a large number of wildflowers, we plowed a section in the centre of the sheltered area.
 In 1992, volunteers planted at least 200 species of perennials – not all were native species but all either provided nectar or were know to be the larval food for local butterflies.